christiangoran/personal-assistant/README.md

 ## Credits
 ### Code
 - Google Sheets API connection method is taken from Love Sandwiches CI Project and gspread documentation
+- Line 70 - 98 have been created with the code from Love Sandwiches as a template.

 ### Learning Resources
 - [Code Institute course and learning platform](https://codeinstitute.net/)